pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 for the expected format.

 The initial status of a PDEP will be `Status: Under discussion`.
-This will be changed to `Status: Accepted` when the PDEP is ready and have the approval of the core team.
+This will be changed to `Status: Accepted` when the PDEP is ready and has the approval of the core team.

 #### Accepted PDEP